 Because Yinghua does not have articulated high school partnerships, these students will go on to various metro area public, charter, and private high schools, including the Blake School, Centennial High School in Circle Pines, Central High School in St. Paul, Connections Academy, DeLaSalle High School, Eden Prairie High School, Irondale High School in New Brighton, Minnesota Online High School, Mounds View High School, Roseville Area High School, St. Anthony Village High School, and St. Paul Academy.
 We continue to forge important relationships with schools across the Twin Cities so that our students are able to make informed choices with our guidance as to best fit for each individual student and family.
-Last year we hosted a panel of high school, as a way to build connections and answer questions of our current middle school families.
+Last year we hosted a panel of high school administrators from four area high schools and included Yinghua graduates who attend these schools, as a way to build connections and answer questions of our current middle school families.
 This year we hosted a "pre-college expert" guidance counselor from an area high school, who spoke to middle school families along with Yinghua graduates who shared their experiences.